Zhong

 Nanoenergy and Nanosystems and Georgia Tech

 Out at sea, gentle waves provide power for thousands of homes.
-In

-cities, dancefloor moves generate electricity for nightclubs.
-In
+In cities, dancefloor moves generate electricity for nightclubs.

 It is an alluring goal of clean, reliable power free from